Andriamangarira: The clan of Zanamangarira

-Andriambolamena was the second son of King Andriamangarira.
-Andrianampoinimerina, King of Avaradrano (Ambohimanga) and later King of United Imerina, extended his Kingdom and defeated Andrianamboatsimarofy, the last King of Imerinatsimo (Antananarivo), then defeated his successor Ramaromanompo in Anosizato and Antsahadinta.
-Andrianampoinimerina took the Kingdom of Antananarivo along with the fiefdom of Antsahadinta.
+Andriambolamena was the second son of Andriamangarira, King of Antsahadinta.
+Andrianampoinimerina, King of Avaradrano (Ambohimanga) and later, the ruler of the United Kingdom of Imerina, extended his territory and defeated Andrianamboatsimarofy, the last King of Imerinatsimo (Antananarivo), then also defeated his successor, Ramaromanompo in Anosizato, and later, among his peers and family in Antsahadinta.
+Andrianampoinimerina took the Kingdom of Antananarivo along with the Kingdom of Antsahadinta.

 Andriambolamena and his family left Antsahadinta, after 28 years of reign, and founded a village not far from Antsahadinta, called Ambohitsoa; he died and he was buried there.
 He had many children but was succeeded as head of the clan by his son, Ramboabe Andrianjakapingarivo.

 He did not stay in Ambohitsoa but he founded a new village called Ampahatelo.
 Later, he left Ampahatelo and moved southward to a place next to Miantsoarivo (nearby Behenjy) and founded another village called Itsarahavana.

 Ramboabe Andrianjakapingarivo had many children but those remembered in history are: